JY2410/Shogun-Compiling/README.md

 # Manully Compiling Shogun Toolbox with Python on Ubuntu

 ## Preparation
-The workflow is based on [Ubuntu 18.04 LTS](https://ubuntu.com/download/desktop/thank-you?country=US&version=18.04.2&architecture=amd64).
+This workflow is based on [Ubuntu 18.04 LTS](https://ubuntu.com/download/desktop/thank-you?country=US&version=18.04.2&architecture=amd64).
 The Username is assumed to be 'xxx'.

 Install `make` for compiling